 Elbow leads ball, fingers behind ball.
 Throwing over the top increases accuracy and distance, and decreases the possibility of injury.

 Bring the Throwing Side Hip around on your follow through

 All of TeamSnap's ebooks, articles, and stories in one place.
 Access Now

-How to Handle Sunflower Seeds Like a Pro
+How to Flick Sunflower Seeds like a Pro

 Baseball Coach Pat Ahearne teaches youth baseball players…

 Pat Ahearne, former NCAA College World Series Championshion pitcher…